outfox/fennecs/doc/docs/World.md

 - Keys can trivially move between worlds if needed, they are just values; no cleanup is needed.

 #### Entity-Object links work as expected, too.
 - And yay!
-This is another one of their main uses, for example a Network Socket, Asset Provider, or Sound System might be a good candidate for an Object Link used by Entities in multiple Worlds.
+This is one of their main uses: for example a Network Socket, Asset Provider, or Sound System might be a good candidate for an Object Link used by Entities in multiple Worlds.
 :::